PowerShell/vscode-powershell/docs/troubleshooting.md

 If you leave it enabled, you can customize the colors used for the various tokens.
 See [#3221] for more info and to leave suggestions.

+If you disable it and your issue remains, then please open those [syntax highlighting issues there].

+## Windows aren't appearing

+Due to an [issue](https://github.com/Microsoft/vscode/issues/42356) in Electron, windows spawned by Visual Studio Code (such as those for `Get-Credential`, `Connect-MsolService`, `Connect-AzAccount`, `Connect-AzureAd`, etc.) do not appear above Visual Studio Code.

-## VSCode is not working like the ISE
+## Visual Studio Code is not working like the ISE

 The PowerShell extension does not aim to perfectly recreate the experience of the PowerShell ISE.